-The combined beacon consists of a small flash component (SWF) that is referenced and downloaded by your flash player.
-The SWF URL reference and Nielsen library, as described later in this document, can be quickly bound to any flash video player.
-The addition of a few lines of code to a site's player is all that is needed to enable universal audience measurement.
+The combined beacon consists of a javascript library that is referenced and downloaded at runtime.
+The addition of a few lines of code to the <script> tag where the player is located is all that is needed to enable universal audience measurement.

 Messages are sent to the Nielsen imrworldwide.com site where they are collected and logged.
-The same set of logs also drives processing for the VideoCensus service, the SiteCensus service, Market

-Intelligence and IAG.
+The same set of logs also drives processing for the VideoCensus service, the SiteCensus service, Market Intelligence and IAG.
 The combined beacon collects, formats, and buffers event data about user experience with videos and sends it to Nielsen servers for subsequent processing.
 It does so using as few messages as possible, while still guarantying that every stream view is counted.
 This results in an accurate set of numbers that tracks view counts as well as the quality of the video viewing experience.